-3 Credits ■ SS/s ■ CC-WC ■ CC-CT
+3 Credits - SS/ss - CC-WC - CC-CT

 A survey of the native peoples of the Americas.
-Language, religion, gender, kinship, economics, politics, history, and identity are examined, as well as the relationship of the native peoples with non-Indians.
+Language, religion, gender, kinship, economics, politics, history and identity are examined, as well as the relationship of the native peoples with non-Indians.
 Skills Prerequisite: ENG-020 and ENG-060.
 Recommendation: ANT-101.